Dean Bailey: Melbourne Football Club senior coach

 Eighteen months after his sacking as Melbourne Football Club senior coach, a Melbourne Football Club tanking scandal investigation into the Melbourne Football club's 2009 season found Bailey and then football manager Chris Connolly guilty of "acting in a manner prejudicial to the interests of the competition".
 This related most specifically to a meeting in July 2009, which became known colloquially as "the vault", in which Connolly allegedly openly discussed the potential benefits to the club of tanking.
 Bailey, then an assistant coach at the Adelaide Crows, was banned from coaching for the first sixteen rounds of the 2013 season, meaning he could not engage with any players during his suspension.

 Adelaide Football Club assistant coach

 On 4 October 2011, Bailey was appointed to the Adelaide Football Club as an assistant coach in a new role as a strategy and innovation coach.

 In a statement released by Adelaide on 27 November 2013, it was revealed that Bailey was suffering from cancer and was on indefinite leave.
 He never returned to work, though he did visit the club in late 2013 and early 2014 during pre-season training before his untimely death in March.

 Personal life

 Bailey was married to Caron and had two sons.

 Death and legacy

-Bailey died on 11 March 2014, following a battle with lung cancer.
+Bailey died of lung cancer on 11 March 2014.

 Melbourne captain Max Gawn paid tribute to Bailey (under whom he made his AFL debut in 2011), among other deceased club identities, in a post-match interview upon the club winning the 2021 AFL Grand Final.